Garnet-Yeates/GarnsMod/README.md

     }
 }
 ```
-Much more readable, in my opinion
+Much more readable, in my opinion.

 ## How to use LootExtensions
 ### Loot Predicates